Can You Go To College At Any Age? 6 Things You Need to Know

 Non-traditional students make up a sizable portion of the college population today.

-These are students who don’t fit the typical mold of 18-22-year-olds entering college immediately after high school graduation.
+These are students who don’t fit the typical mold of 18-to 22-year-olds entering college immediately after high school graduation.

 Returning students